Home > How to Study Abroad in Europe for a Year

 Depending on the country you're studying abroad in, you may need to go through an official channel.
 For example, students studying abroad in France go through a website called Campus France.

 Once you have received an admissions offer from your college/program of choice, it will be time to apply for the appropriate visa.
+In some cases, a visa isn't required.
+This can be the case for US or UK citizens whose programs are less than 90 days in length.

 There are a lot of things to do to prepare for your year abroad.
 Depending on your personality, this planning phase could be half the fun.
 For others, it may seem like a big headache.
-Whether you fall here, there, or somewhere in between, this list will help you make sure you've thought about what needs done:
+Whether you fall here, there, or somewhere in between, this list will help you make sure you've thought about what needs to be done: